faradele/nova-files-preview-field/README.md

 ### Nova Image Preview Field

-This simple package adds a field to nova for showing a collection of uploaded images both on the index (table view) and show pages.
+This simple package adds a field to nova for showing a collection of images both on the index (table view) and detail pages.

-On the index page, the images are represented with tiny thumbnails that can be clicked to open a lightbox while the same behaviour applies on the show page except the thumbnails are bigger.
+On the index page, the images are represented with tiny thumbnails that will open a lightbox when clicked, while the same behaviour applies on the details page except the thumbnails are bigger.

 ### NOTE
 This is untested and probably not worth using in any serious project.
 This was made to scratch a very specific itch.